FluffyFoxUwU/FluffyGC/docs/object.rst

    void fh_object_write_data(fh_object* self, const void* buffer, size_t offset, size_t size)

 Write ``buffer`` content into ``[offset, offset + size)`` region.
-This is meaningless or useless on reference array
+This is undefined on reference array.
+Data written must be considered that the data may move (as with moving GC implementation) so don't keep fixed pointer to it

 Since
 =====